loickreitmann/python-app/README.md

 ## Using Helm to Manage Deployment Configuration

-Created the charts folder and created our helm app.
+Created the charts directory and created our helm app.

 ```shell
 % mkdir charts